timothyrubin/DependencyLDA/README.md

 **Additionally, each dataset should contain the following two variables:**

-* 'wlabels': a cell-array of the strings corresponding to token-indices
+* 'wlabels': a fcell-array of the strings corresponding to token-indices
 * 'clabels': a cell-array of the strings corresponding to label-indices

 These are used for printing out "topics" for visual inspection (e.g. using the "WriteTopicsToCSV" function).

-If your dataset does not have strings for the "wlabels" or "clabels", you can just use insert generic strings (e.g., "word1", "word2" and "label1" "label2").
+If your dataset does not have strings for the "wlabels" or "clabels", you can just use generic strings (e.g., "word1", "word2" and "label1" "label2").
 I have done this for the Yahoo datasets, which were sent to us without any label/word strings.

 ________________________________________________________
 ### ADDITIONAL COMMENTS: